All Episodes

 And if it has some success, he makes a bunch of arrests and the crime goes down, which it will not.

-This is a sabre rattling.
+This is saber-rattling.

 It's a parody.

-It's a side show for the ill-informed.
+It's a sideshow for the ill-informed.

 But he just wants to see, he's flexing his muscle.

-In other words, you think that this swarm of FBI, DEI, ICE, Border Patrol, Park Police, US Customs, it's just going to be a show for a while and it'll have no real effect on the crime rates in Washington, DC.
+In other words, you think that this swarm of FBI, DEI ICE, Border Patrol, Park Police, U.S. Customs, it's just going to be a show for a while and it'll have no real effect on the crime rates in Washington, D.C.
+This is this is just kind of a Potemkin village of crime control.

 Is that your view?